mdn/temp-processes/issues.md

 These are the general steps for working on an issue:

-1. **Find an issue:** If you're looking to contribute, search for issues with `help wanted` or `good first issue` label.
+1. **Find an issue:** If you're looking to contribute, search for issues with [`good first issue`, `help wanted`](#Set_other_labels) or [`p3`](#Set_a_priority_label) label.
 Most repositories have issues with these labels.
 You are welcome to browse and pick an issue that is suitable for your skill set.
 Another useful place to look for issues to work on is the [MDN Contributors Task Board](https://github.com/orgs/mdn/projects/25).
 This project view lists open issues from multiple repositories.
 You can filter the list based on the topics (`Labels` column) you're interested in.
 See the description of some of the [labels](#Set_other_labels) that get applied during the issue triage process.

    > **Note:** An issue with the `needs triage` label indicates that the MDN Web Docs core team has not reviewed the issue yet, and you shouldn't begin work on it.